top of page

 O’Sensei, the founder of Aikido, did not believe in competition.

-A famous quote from him said: “There is no contests in the art of peace.
-A true warrior is invincible because he or she contests with nothing.
-The defeat means to defeat the mind of contention that we harbor within.”
+A famous quote from him said: “There are no contests in the art of peace.
+A true warrior is invincible because he or she contends with nothing.
+Defeat means defeating the mind of contention that we harbor within.”

-Aikido is defined by many as the “art of peace” which we all joke about on the mat, but at some level, we were all attracted to the principal that Aikido held.
+Aikido is defined by many as the “art of peace,” which we all joke about on the mat, but at some level, we were all attracted to the principle that Aikido held.
 Ai-Ki-Do loosely translates as a way to harmonize energy.
-As a Sempai and Teacher of our youth, I clearly make this the main subject and focus of most of my classes; Reminding them what Aikido is about.
-I tell them that I don’t see the word “Aikido” as a name for a martial art, but more, to sum up, the principles and instructions of how to live your life in harmony with the natural flow of things.
+As a Sempai and Teacher of our youth, I clearly make this the main subject and focus of most of my classes, reminding them what Aikido is about.
+I tell them that I don’t see the word “Aikido” as a name for a martial art, but more to sum up the principles and instructions of how to live your life in harmony with the natural flow of things.

 How can you Harmonize with any energy coming at you or around you?
-Wether physical energy or verbal, aggressive or not.
+Whether physical energy or verbal, aggressive or not.

 We practice this by working together in the relationship as Uke (attacker) and Nage (thrower).